jburto93/CI_PP1_DKB/README.md

 </details>

 ### Performing tests on various devices
-The wis webpage has been tested on the following devices:
+This webpage has been tested on the following devices:
 - Samsung Galaxy 1
 - Iphone 12
 - Mabook Air